Ashley Howard (basketball)

-Ashley Howard is an American college basketball coach.
+Ashley Howard is an American college basketball coach, currently serving as an assistant coach at Villanova University, in his second stint with the program.
 He was the head men's basketball coach at La Salle University, a position he held from 2018 to 2022.
-He was previously an assistant coach at Villanova University.

 Background

-Howard's parents were Maurice Howard and Diane Coleman, the former of who played college basketball at the University of Maryland, and was a second round draft choice of the NBA's Cleveland Cavaliers in 1976.
+Howard's parents are Maurice Howard and Diane Coleman, the former of who played college basketball at the University of Maryland, and was a second round draft choice of the NBA's Cleveland Cavaliers in 1976.
 He also played for the New Orleans Jazz.
 According to Chris Mack, Xavier head coach, Howard has "been around the game his entire life.
 He is a tireless worker and will bring energy every single day to the practice floor.
 He's worked with countless pros even before he hit the college floor in a coaching capacity.
 It was very evident in talking to some of his former players that Ashley deeply impacts the players he coaches."